 P.S.
 Solange Knowles’ nuptials to Alan Ferguson in an off-white caped pantsuit is one of my favourite wedding looks ever.

 If you’ve done your homework and told the sales assistant of your budget in advance, you shouldn’t be put in the position of risking your budget.
-Whatever you do, stick to your guns – blowing your wedding budget on the dress means making cutbacks elsewhere, and at 9-12 months out from the wedding (you followed my earlier advice riiiight) you don’t want to be put in a difficult financial position.
+Whatever you do, stick to your guns – blowing your wedding budget on the dress means making cutbacks elsewhere, and at 9-12 months out from the wedding you don’t want to be put in a difficult financial position (like I was – read here).
 Do not try on a dress you can’t afford “just for fun.”

 Include the cost of alterations in your budget, and consider the costs of accessories too: veil or headpiece, shoes undergarments, sash, belt, wedding day jewellery, the list goes on…